Transfer and characteristic idempotents for saturated fusion systems: On the composition product of saturated fusion systems

 for all $Q\leq R\cap T$.
 Let therefore $Q\leq R\cap T$ be given.
 For every homomorphism $\ph\in \cal F(Q,T)$, we can factor $\ph^{-1}\colon \ph Q \to Q$ as $\ph^{-1}=\eta^{-1}\kappa^{-1}$ with $\eta^{-1}\in \cal H$ and $\kappa^{-1}\in \cal K$, or equivalently $\ph=\kappa\eta$.
 We will enumerate $\cal F(Q,T)$ by counting the number of pairs of isomorphisms $(\kappa,\eta)$ with $\eta\colon Q\to Q'$ in $\cal H$ and $\kappa\colon Q'\to Q''$ in $\cal K$.
 The number of choices for $\eta$ is $\abs{\cal H(Q,R\cap T)}$, and for each $\eta\colon Q\to Q'$ the number of choices for $\kappa$ is $\abs{\cal K(Q',T)}$.
 Because $Q'$ is isomorphic to $Q$ in $\cal H$, the arguments above imply that $\abs{\cal K(Q',T)}=\abs{\cal K(Q,T)}$, which is independent of the chosen $\eta\in \cal H(Q,R\cap T)$.
 The total number of composable pairs $(\kappa,\eta)$ is therefore Given a pair $(\kappa,\eta)$ of composable isomorphisms $Q\xto{\eta} Q' \xto{\kappa} Q''$, we then count the number of other pairs $Q \xto{\eta'} Q''' \xto{\kappa'} Q''$ that represent the same isomorphism in $\cal F$.
 If $(\kappa,\eta)$ and $(\kappa',\eta')$ give the same isomorphism $Q\to Q''$ in $\cal F$, then we have $\kappa\eta=\kappa'\eta'$ or equivalently $(\kappa')^{-1}\kappa = \eta'\eta^{-1}\in (\cal H\cap \cal K)(Q',R\cap T)$.
 Conversely, given any $\rho\in (\cal H\cap \cal K)(Q',R\cap T)$, the pair $(\kappa\rho^{-1},\rho\eta)$ defines the same $\cal F$-homomorphism as $(\kappa,\eta)$.
 The number of pairs representing the same map as $(\kappa,\eta)$ is therefore $\abs{(\cal H\cap \cal K)(Q',R\cap T)} = \abs{(\cal H\cap \cal K)(Q,R\cap T)}$, which is independent of the chosen pair $(\kappa,\eta)$.
 Hence there are $\abs{(\cal H\cap \cal K)(Q,R\cap T)}$ pairs representing each homomorphism $\ph\in \cal F(Q,T)$, so we get

 as we wanted. \end{proof}

-Theorem \ref{thmCompositionProducts} together with Example \ref{exA6product} seem to say that the definition of composition product $\cal F=\cal H\cal K$ by Park-Ragnarsson-Stancu is much too lenient.
+Theorem \ref{thmCompositionProducts} together with Example \ref{exA6product} seem to say that the definition of weak composition product $\cal F\approx\cal H\cal K$ by Park-Ragnarsson-Stancu is too lenient.
 Theorem \ref{thmCompositionProducts} furthermore suggests that \eqref{eqCompositionHoms} should be an additional requirement in the definition:

 \begin{dfn} [Revised definition of composition products] Let $\cal F$ be a fusion system on a $p$-group $S$, and let $\cal H,\cal K$ be fusion subsystems on subgroups $R,T\leq S$ respectively.
 We say that \emph{$\cal F$ is the composition product of $\cal H$ and $\cal K$}, written $\cal F=\cal H\cal K$, if \begin{enumerate} \item $S=RT$, \item for all subgroups $P\leq T$, every morphism $\ph\in \cal F(P,R)$ can be written as $\ph=\psi\rho$ with $\psi\in\cal H$ and $\rho\in\cal K$, \item for all subgroups $Q\leq R\cap T$ we have